siramix/buzzbackend/README.md

     email = email@email.com
     password = secret

+Note that if you use Google's 2 Step Verification you will need to generate an application specific password and use that.

 When deploying packs to AWS, you need to make sure that you set up the necessary access keys as such: